Sexual Health Risks

 Research shows that a large number of sexually transmitted infections (STIs) occur as a result of unprotected sexual intercourse during international travel.
 This may be attributed to aspects of travel which encourage risk-taking behaviours such as freedom from usual social restraints, increased alcohol and/or drug use, increased opportunity, loneliness and peer pressure.

 'Sex tourism' can be defined as travel undertaken for the purpose of procuring sex, most commonly involving commercial sex workers in economically disadvantaged countries.
 High proportions of sex workers, especially in resource poor countries of the tropics and sub-tropics are infected.
 Historically, sex tourism has predominantly been attributed to male travellers; however, in recent years there has been an increased awareness of females travelling specifically for this purpose.

 In some countries travellers may be openly propositioned by commercial sex workers.
 Additionally, in some cultures business travellers may be offered hospitality that includes sex workers as part of the business process.
 Unprepared travellers may be taken unawares and participate in risky behaviour that they would not consider at home.

-Numerous STIs exist, which are due to a variety of bacteria (Gonorrhea, Chlamydia, Syphilis), viruses (Genital Warts, Hepatitis B/C, Herpes, HIV) or parasites (Trichomonas).
+Numerous STIs exist, which are due to a variety of bacteria (Gonorrhea, Chlamydia, Syphilis), viruses (Genital Warts, Hepatitis B/C, Herpes, HIV, human papilloma virus (HPV) or parasites (Trichomonas).